 B. Student Ratings of Instruction

 Each department or equivalent unit shall establish a written policy which describes the frequency and scheduling of student ratings of instruction.
 Each faculty member shall have a minimum of two sections rated by students annually.

+Student ratings programs for librarian faculty unit employees, counselor faculty unit employees, and coaching faculty unit employees may be developed at the campus level.
+If such programs are established, the evaluation process shall be developed by a committee comprised of faculty unit employees and appropriate administrators.
+(CBA, Article 15.18)

 IV.
 Confidentiality